 Needless to say, there’s only one thing that’s to be done in such a circumstance.
 Whip out the iPhone.
 Immediately Instagram it so all your friends get hungry.
 Scribble copious notes on a napkin, jotting down all the flavors you are tasting.

 Then get yourself home to recreate it.
 Crazy thing is I had been on a barley kick for some time and guess what was in my pantry?
 It took plenty of tasting, tweaking, and retesting.
 But by George, I think I’ve finally got it.

 This Southwestern Barley Salad is refreshing and zesty with lime and cilantro.
 It’s full of flavors perfect for spring and summer.
 It’s light and healthy, yet completely satisfying.

-This is one of those easy dishes to bring on potlucks, picnics, and all those summer cookouts.
+This is one of those easy dishes like this easy tabbouleh to bring on potlucks, picnics, and all those summer cookouts.

 Enjoy all the flavors of the season with this Southwestern Barley Salad.